 Where is it?
 In the Central Highlands, Guanajuato state

-Who’s it for?
+Looking for a more cultured retirement in Mexico?
 San Miguel is for you if you love the arts, the mountains and don’t need the beach.

-Nearly in the center of Mexico, San Miguel de Allende is known as Mexico’s cultural heart.
+Near the center of Mexico, San Miguel de Allende is known as Mexico’s cultural heart.
 With good reason.
 It’s a colonial-era city in the Colonial Highlands region that fuses colorful architecture, cobblestone streets, and a fantastic art scene.

 The blend of a thriving art community and the numerous cultural festivals is a massive draw for more than 10,000 Mexico expats who call San Miguel home.